react-simple/react-simple-state/README.md

 	- Components can subscribe to state node changes.
 	- This type represents a subscription with the following members:
 		- **fullQualifiedName** of the state node
-		- **subscribedState** to filter the changes by specifying **GlobalStateUpdateConditions**.
+		- **updateFilter** to filter the changes by specifying **GlobalStateUpdateConditions**.
 All **true** by default, so any parent/child/this state node updates will trigger the subscription and update the component by calling **onUpdate()**.
 		- **onUpdate()** callback to update the subscribed component.
-		- **onUpdateSkipped()** callback to notify the subscribed component that it should have been updated according to the intentions of the **set/initGlobalState()** call, but it was filtered out by **subscribedState** conditions.
+		- **onUpdateSkipped()** callback to notify the subscribed component that it should have been updated according to the intentions of the **set/initGlobalState()** call, but it was filtered out by **updateFilter** conditions.
 So there was an update affecting this component subscription but the component was not subscribed to it intentionally.
 - **GlobalStateSubscriptionsEntry&lt;State&gt;**:
 	- Subscriptions are ordered in a hierarchical tree following the structure of the global state (which is a plain JavaScript object) and this type represents an entry in this subscription hierarchy.
 It contains **subscriptions** (at this leveL) and **children** (child entries).